-I am seeing more clients than ever before who are keen to simplify their lives.
+I am seeing more clients than ever before who are keen to simplify their lives and get back to basics.
 Some are taking pay cuts in order to spend more time doing things they love as well as to spend more time with their family and friends.

 There is definitely a trend in this direction.
 People are waking up to the fact that there is more to life than working their guts out at the office whilst filling the pockets of their employers.

 It really is the ‘rat race’ and capitalism encourages this work ethic where the few get rich and the masses get weary.